ajsbsd/recon2025AHONT1/README.md

-Sure!
-Here's a full **`README.md`** file including the **MIT License** section in Markdown format.
-You can copy and paste this directly into your GitHub/GitLab repo.

----

 # 🌧️ Weather Text-to-CSV Converter

 A Python script that converts raw weather observation `.txt` files into a clean, structured CSV file — ideal for analysis or uploading to Hugging Face Datasets.